 If you are contemplating selling products online, but you have not sold online before, there are some things to take into consideration and decisions to make.
 The online market is very popular today, with more and more people electing to shop online versus fighting through busy malls.
-In fact, according to a November 27th, 2018 CNBC report, 2018 Cyber Monday Christmas sales grew to $7.9 billion, a 19.3 percent increase over the prior year.
+In fact, according to the Adobe Analytics 2019 Holiday Shopping Trends report, 2019 Cyber Monday Christmas sales grew to $9.42 billion, a 19.7 percent increase over the prior year.

 Each year, growth in eCommerce sales continues to rise.
 According to comScore, the growth of online commerce has now outpaced the growth of overall commerce in the US.
 Entrepreneurs want to get in on this and profit from this growth.

 So what does it take to sell products successfully online?
 First, you have to decide whether you want to set up your own online business or work with a third party.